 John Botham spent a career in the RAF and with the Civil Aviation Safety Authority before developing an interest in early Victorian history.
 He assisted with the production of La Trobe’s Jolimont, A walk round my garden (2006) and worked tirelessly thereafter to develop an understanding amongst government and the public of the heritage importance of the La Trobe’s Cottage.
 From 2009 to 2010 was Vice-Chair of the Friends of La Trobe’s Cottage.

-Helen Armstrong, website content coordinator.
+Helen Armstrong, website content editor.

 CO-FOUNDER, PAST PRESIDENTS & FORMER COMMITTEE MEMBERS

 Richard Heathcote was a co-founder of the La Trobe Society with John Drury and Dianne Reilly.
 He served as Vice-President from 2001 until 2005 when he left Victoria to take up his position as Director of Carrick Hill Estate in South Australia.

 W Bruce Nixon

 Bruce Nixon was the first President of the La Trobe Society, retiring towards the end of 2001 due to ill-health.
 He was the Publisher of two works on Charles Joseph La Trobe: